 Berger appointed to federal court

 Fifth District Court of Appeal Judge Wendy Berger was confirmed July 24 by the U.S. Senate to serve on the U.S. District Court Middle District of Florida.

 Raised in Jacksonville and a St. Augustine resident, Berger was appointed by then-Gov. Rick Scott to the 5th District Court of Appeal in 2012.

 From 2001-05 she was an assistant general counsel for former Gov. Jeb Bush, who appointed her to the 7th Judicial Circuit Court.
 She served there until her appointment to the appellate court.

 She was nominated to the U.S. District Court by President Donald Trump in April 2018 and was confirmed by a 54-37 vote in the Senate.

 Tickets on sale for JALA awards

-Retired 4th Circuit Judge Hugh Carithers will be presented the Robert J. Beckham Equal Justice Award Sept.
+Retired 4th Circuit Judge Hugh Carithers will be presented the Robert J. Beckham Equal Justice Award on Sept.
 18 at Jacksonville Area Legal Aid’s 20th annual Equal Justice Awards.